City Hall Project

-The Lake Oswego Redevelopment Agency is working with the community on a concept and design of a new Civic Center for the City in downtown Lake Oswego.
-The Civic Center will replace the existing City Hall and include new facilities for Police and 911 dispatch services, an emergency operations center, city offices, community meeting rooms, and retail spaces.
+The Lake Oswego Redevelopment Agency is working with the community on a concept and design of a new City Hall in downtown Lake Oswego.
+The new building will include new facilities for Police and 911 dispatch services, city offices, a larger emergency operations center, and retail spaces.

 Police Facility Background

-The City of Lake Oswego has studied the siting and construction of a new police facility since 2001.
+The city has studied the siting and construction of a new police facility since 2001.
 The current space on the second floor of City Hall has long been recognized as inadequate for housing Police and 911 dispatch services.
 The building cannot be secured, there is insufficient space for police operations, and the building does not meet current seismic standards for essential services.

 City Hall Rebuild Background